model-checking/kani/docs/src/getting-started.md

 Major changes to Kani are documented in the [RFC Book](https://model-checking.github.io/kani/rfc).

 There is support for a fair amount of Rust language features, but not all (e.g., concurrency).
-Please see [Limitations - Rust feature support](./rust-feature-support.md) for a detailed list of supported features.
+Please see [Limitations](./limitations.md) for a detailed list of supported features.

 Kani releases every two weeks.
 As part of every release, Kani will synchronize with a recent nightly release of Rust, and so is generally up-to-date with the latest Rust language features.